10 factors that increase bone fracture risk

 And other factors are closely associated with broken bones…

-A recent study has identified 10 factors that, if they apply to you, add up to a 30 percent higher chance you’ll suffer a fracture in the next two decades.
+A recent study has identified 10 factors that can add up to a 30 percent higher chance you’ll suffer a fracture in the next two decades.

 Some of them are beyond your control.
 But others are things you can address now to prevent broken bones later on.